 Below-average for mixed usage.
 The SteelSeries Siberia 200 are gaming headphones with a semi-open design that won't be ideal for loud environments.
 It also means that they leak quite a bit, but on the upside, it gives them a decently spacious and immersive soundstage that improves their sound quality.
 They also have a wired connection so they have practically no latency for gaming and watching movies.
 They just won't be versatile enough for more casual uses like commuting and sports.

-Good for critical listening.
+Good for neutral listening.
 The SteelSeries 200 are surprisingly well balanced with a good amount of bass and a clean representation of instruments and vocals.
 Also, thanks to their semi-open design, they have a relatively open soundstage for their small ear cups.
 However, they're not the most comfortable headphones to wear for extended listening sessions.

 Sub-par for commuting.
 They have a semi-open design that barely blocks any ambient noise and leaks a lot.
 They're also a bit cumbersome to carry around on your person without a bag.